-Ten Steps in the right direction - a rationale
+Ten steps in the right direction - a rationale

-It is a worrying fact that many toddlers in the UK today aren't getting certain nutrients that they need.
-Iron deficiency anaemia still affects many toddlers and the cause in the vast majority of cases is poor diet.^{1,2,3} Few toddlers are given the recommended vitamin D supplement.^{2,3}
+It is a worrying fact that many toddlers in the UK today aren't getting the nutrients they need.
+Iron deficiency anaemia still affects many toddlers and the cause in the vast majority of cases is poor diet.

 But while toddlers aren't eating enough of some foods, they are eating too much of others.
-Data shows that 13 per cent of two to four year olds are now obese, while a further 16 per cent are overweight.4 Importantly, most of the excess weight gained before the child reaches school age is retained as excess weight during childhood.
-According to one study of the excess weight gained by nine years of age, 91 per cent in girls and 70 per cent in boys was gained by the age of five years.5
+Data shows that 15 per cent of two to four year olds are now obese, while a further 10 per cent are overweight.
+Importantly, most of the excess weight gained before the child reaches school age is retained as excess weight during childhood.
+According to one study of the excess weight gained by nine years of age, 91 per cent in girls and 70 per cent in boys was gained by the age of five years.
+If current trends continue, by 2050 about a quarter of all children in the UK could be clinically obese.

-Although there have been several national health policies aimed, in part, at the under-5s, according to the 2010 Audit Commission paper 'Giving children a healthy start - a health report', dedicated funding has not produced any widespread improvements in the health of preschool children.6 In addition, concerns about the quality of food given to toddlers in some of England's nurseries have been raised in a School Food Trust report.7
+Although there have been several national health policies aimed, in part, at the under-5s, according to the 2010 Audit Commission paper 'Giving children a healthy start - a health report', dedicated funding has not produced any widespread improvements in the health of preschool children.
+In addition, concerns about the quality of food given to toddlers in England's nurseries have been raised in a recent government report.

 The Healthy Child Programme two year review aims to optimise child development and emotional wellbeing and reduce inequalities in outcome.
-A key outcome for health and child care professionals is the prevention of obesity and the promotion of health-enhancing behaviours for every child, such as eating a well-balanced diet, being active for at least three hours each day and having an appropriate weight for their height and general health.
+A key outcome for health and child care professionals is the prevention of obesity and the promotion of healthenhancing behaviours for every child, such as eating a well balanced diet, playing actively and having an appropriate weight and height for their age and general health.

 However, despite its importance, toddler nutrition is a subject that is often overlooked in healthcare professional training.
-In an Infant & Toddler Forum survey, 62 per cent of healthcare professionals said they would like clearer guidance on what makes up a healthy diet for toddlers.8 of healthcare professionals said they would like clearer guidance on what makes up a healthy diet for toddlers
+In an Infant & Toddler Forum survey, 62 per cent of healthcare professionals said they would like clearer guidance on what makes up a healthy diet for toddlers.7